 - your home was an accidental bootstrap i’ve created and discontinued during 6 months.
 10% of it was about coding, the rest was divided among marketing, support and managing the business.

 - pcsedados service order system made in 2003 for about 2 months, still in use today. granted, most of it was coding, but the things i’m satisfied about it are basically the logic behind it and its longetivity.

-- Funny or Die with Jean Claude Van Damme and Guz, “cool” video made in about 5 days, in a basketball court. first production, not the last, and the only one i’m glad with so far.
+- just a regular damme day, “cool” video made in about 5 days, in a basketball court. first and only video i’m glad to have done, so far…

-now, i do have many more worthy coding projects, which were fun to build, but never really went far beyond that to me:
+now, i do have worthy coding projects, which were fun to build, and that’s all:

-- this site is all open sourced, simplistic yet powerful (although overlooked) and shall be appreciated one day
+- this very site is all open sourced, with the simple yet powerful jekyll and github.

-it’s a me! in one of my “enjoying life” projects, which i do almost daily. :)
+it’s a me! in one of my “enjoying life” fun projects, which i do almost daily. :)